Department, College and University Degree Requirements

 Biochemical Engineering Degree Requirements:

 Course offerings will be updated on a quarterly basis.
-Please refer below for courses that will be offered by the Department throughout the academic year.
+Please to the Class Search Tool for courses that will be offered by the Department throughout the academic year